pourmalek/CovidVisualizedCountry/README.md

   *****************************

-### SEE the periodical updates of COVID-19 epidemic models’ estimates:
+### :eyes: SEE :chart_with_upwards_trend: graphs and :floppy_disk: data of periodical updates of COVID-19 epidemic models’ estimates:

 ### Delphi, IHME, Imperial college, Los Alamos, and Srivastava,